faenrandir/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically_sealed_systems_in_lds_thought.md

 > speak truth: such as the scriptures, prophets, and the Lord through
 > the Holy Ghost.

-"[What to Do When You Have Questions](https://www.lds.org/youth/article/when-you-have-questions?lang=eng)."
-Youth article on lds.org (visited 2017-01-31).
+"[What to Do When You Have Questions](https://web.archive.org/web/20181010055129/https://www.lds.org/youth/article/when-you-have-questions?lang=eng)."
+Youth article on lds.org.

 > There are basically two different ways we can approach our questions.
 > For our purposes here, we'll distinguish between these approaches by